wavemotion-dave/A5200DS/readme.txt

 --------------------------------------------------------------------------------
 a5200DS is an Atari VCS 5200 console emulator.
 To use this emulator, you must use NTSC compatible roms with a52/bin format.
-You also need the 5200.bin rom bios to use it (there is a built-in open-source replacement BIOS which will work for many games but doesn't have full compatibilty so it is still recommended you use 5200.bin).
+You also need the 5200.rom rom bios in the same folder as A5200DS.NDS to use this emulator properly (there is a built-in open-source replacement BIOS which will work for many games but doesn't have full compatibilty so it is still recommended you use 5200.bin).
 A quick search on atariage website will help you about that ;-) Do not ask me about such files, I don't have them.

 Features :